mradovic23/ML-SPD/README.md

   - MLP (Multi Layer Perceptron)
 - Before training:
   - Training and test dataset are scaled to range [0, 1]
-  - 10-cross validation is implemented to estimate the fitting model and ML algorithm
+  - 10-cross validation is implemented to estimate the fitting model and ML algorithm [optional]
+  - Grid search option is implemented to find the best hyperparameters for every model ( + autofitting with best hyperparameters) [optional]

 ## Dependencies:
 - Python 3.7.4 (64 bit) or above